Bestlis/YatzyBot/README.md

 Limitations at the moment include:

-* Cannot tell bot to join particular servers or channels from IRC if you are the owner of the bot — there are no commands to achieve this yet.
-Support will be coming soon! (~0.86+)
 * If everyone in a game quits, the bot does not realise yet and terminate the game - better to wait some minutes just to make sure they are really gone! (~0.87+)
 * Can't specify particular scorings with 'hardcoded dice' to hold, such as Small Straight or Large Straight (this would look like `.hold SS` to hold precisely the dice numbered 1, 2, 3, 4 and 5, ignoring the rest). (~0.88+)

 Usage:

-`java -jar yatzybot.jar [one or more of {nick@}[server] [channel1,channel2]]`.
+`java -jar yatzybot.jar` if not the first time running, otherwise: `java -jar yatzybot.jar <server id> <server host> <admin username> <admin password>` to allow the bot to join a server for further configuration.
 If running on a shell via SSH, it is recommended you use `nohup` to prevent SSH hangup from terminating the bot.
 Default nick is 'YatzyBot'.

+Following this, privately message it and send `pass <username> <password>` to authenticate, then get it to join a channel with `join {server id} <channel name>`.
+Alternatively, get it to join another server with `addserver <server id> <server host> {channel1,channel2...} {nick}`.

-Example command line: `java -jar yatzybot.jar irc.yourserver.net #yatzy,#chatland pimppi@irc.myserver.fi #hissi,#kissa`.
+Example initial command line: `java -jar yatzybot.jar YourServer irc.yourserver.net mankocity tokyorulezz`.

 Requirements: